 When he retired he boarded at ‘Auntie Flo’s’ house in Fremantle.
 Florence being the twin sister to Dororthy Webb.
 When Flo died unexpectedly and her house sold, Jack found new accommodation close by where he had a carer look after him until his death in 2001.

-Jack played tennis throughout his life however it appears he was a competitive cyclist.
+Jack played tennis throughout his life however it appears he was a competitive cyclist in his early years.